wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.1.+ =
+* 5.1.6 / Deactivate/activate the Exclude module after updating.
+* 5.1.6 / Exclude: Hide specific posts and tags from people who aren't logged in.
+(This will hide them from the feed as well)
+* 5.1.6 / Exclude: If you are hiding tags or categories from non logged in users, the content returned will be from your 404 template.
+* 5.1.6 / Bugfix: module: Jump Around has had its installation procedure fixed.
 * 5.1.5 / UI changed.
 Should be more intuitive, easier to navigate, and easier to activate and deactivate modules.
 * 5.1.5 / Compatability check added to make sure there are no conflicting functions between other plugins and themes and the functions used in MOM.
 * 5.1.4 / An extremely simple maintenance mode has been added.